StakeSquid/graphprotocol-mainnet-docker/README.md

 Graph Protocol Mainnet Docker Compose
 ========

 A monitoring solution for hosting a graph node on a single Docker host with [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [cAdvisor](https://github.com/google/cadvisor), [NodeExporter](https://github.com/prometheus/node_exporter) and alerting with [AlertManager](https://github.com/prometheus/alertmanager).

-The monitoring configuration adapted the template by the graph team in the [mission control repository](https://github.com/graphprotocol/mission-control-indexer) during the testnet, and later adapted for mainnet using [this configuration](https://github.com/graphprotocol/indexer/blob/main/docs/networks.md#mainnet-and-testnet-configuration).
+The monitoring configuration adapted the K8S template by the graph team in the [mission control repository](https://github.com/graphprotocol/mission-control-indexer) during the testnet, and later adapted for mainnet using [this configuration](https://github.com/graphprotocol/indexer/blob/main/docs/networks.md#mainnet-and-testnet-configuration).

 The advantage of using Docker, as opposed to systemd bare-metal setups, is that Docker is easy to manipulate around and scale up if needed.
-I personally ran the whole testnet infrastructure on the same machine, including a TurboGeth Archive Node (not included in this docker build).
+We personally ran the whole testnet infrastructure on the same machine, including a TurboGeth Archive Node (not included in this docker build).

-For those that consider running their infras like I did, here are my observations regarding the necessary hardware specs:
+For those that consider running their infras like we did, here are our observations regarding the necessary hardware specs:

 > From my experience during the testnet, the heaviest load was put onto
 > Postgres at all times, whilst the other infrastructure parts had